The Fourth War: Plot

-Colonel Jack Knowles (Roy Scheider) is a tough, professional soldier who was decorated for gallantry in Vietnam.
+Colonel Jack Knowles is a tough, professional soldier who was decorated for gallantry in Vietnam.
 The same gung ho mentality that made Knowles a hero in wartime makes him a dangerous loose cannon in peacetime.
-He is stationed at an outpost on the West German-Czechoslovakia border and immediately gets into a dangerous personal war with his Soviet counterpart Colonel Valachev.
+He is stationed at an outpost on the West German-Czechoslovakia border and immediately gets into a dangerous personal war with his Soviet counterpart, Colonel Valachev.

 The two men ironically have many of the same characteristics.
-Knowles is enraged when he has to stand by as a would be refugee is shot on the border and immediately begins crossing the border on dangerous solo missions to sabotage the enemy installations.
+Knowles is enraged when he has to stand by as a Czech asylum seeker is shot on the border.
+Knowles immediately begins crossing the border on dangerous solo night missions to sabotage the enemy installations.
 Knowles comes into conflict with his by the book second-in-command Lieutenant Colonel Clark, and Knowles' superior, General Hackworth, angrily orders him to desist, but to no avail.

-The petty war between the two men threatens to escalate into a full scale conflict as they engage in hand-to-hand combat on a frozen lake with their countries' armies on both sides ready to begin a full scale war.
-Knowles only relents at the last moment to avoid the conflict.
+The petty war between the two colonels threatens to escalate into a full scale conflict as they engage in hand-to-hand combat on a frozen lake on the border, with armed units from their respective countries arriving.
+Oblivious to anything outside their personal fight, the two men only relent when they finally notice their heavily armed forces – with assault rifles, tanks and attack helicopters aimed at each other – watching the brawl.